 Make the donut dough.

-- In the bowl of your stand mixer, place 2 1/2 cups flour, the xanthan gum, salt, cream of tartar, baking soda and sugar.
+- In the bowl of your stand mixer, place 2 1/4 cups flour, the xanthan gum, tapioca starch, salt, cream of tartar, baking soda and sugar.
 Whisk to combine well.
 Add the yeast and optional nutmeg, and whisk again to combine well.

 - Fit the mixer with the paddle attachment.

-- For best results, cover the inside of a lidded bucket or bowl with cooking oil spray, scrape the donut dough into the container, and cover the bucket or bowl.
+- For best results, spray the inside of a lidded bucket or bowl with cooking oil spray, scrape the donut dough into the container, and cover the bucket or bowl.

 Shape the dough.

-- Flour a doughnut cutter or biscuit or large round cookie cutter, and cut the dough into donut shapes.
-If youโre using a large round cutter, use a much smaller cutter to cut out donut holes from the rounds.
+- Flour a doughnut cutter or biscuit or large round cookie cutter (about 7 cm in diameter), and cut the dough into donut shapes.
+If youโre using a large plain round cutter instead of a donut cutter, use a much smaller cutter to cut out donut holes from the rounds (about 2.5 cm).

-- Place the shapes on the prepared baking sheets about 1 1/2-inches apart.
+- Place the donut shapes and the holes on the prepared baking sheets about 1 1/2-inches apart from one another.
 Gather scraps and reroll, then cut more shapes.

 Let the dough rise.

-- Cover the baking sheets with oiled plastic wrap, and place in a warm, draft-free spot and allow to rise to about 150% of their original size.
+- Cover the baking sheets with plastic wrap, and place in a warm, draft-free spot and allow to rise to about 150% of their original size.
+They won't fully double, but instead will end up about 1 1/2 times as large as they began.

 Air Fryer Instructions.